luontola/tdd-mooc/data/exercises.md

 # Exercise 6: Conway's Game of Life

-The assignment is to *write [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using TDD.* Write it as a command line application which takes as input (1) a pattern file in [RLE format](https://www.conwaylife.com/wiki/Run_Length_Encoded) and (2) the number of iterations to simulate, and then outputs the resulting pattern in RLE format after the specified number of iterations.
+The assignment is to *write [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using TDD.* Write it as a command line application which takes as input a *pattern file* in [RLE format](https://www.conwaylife.com/wiki/Run_Length_Encoded) and the *number of iterations* to simulate, and then outputs the *resulting pattern* in RLE format after the specified number of iterations.

-TODO: example RLE files for test data
+For test data, you can download RLE files from LifeWiki; see the *Pattern files* section in each pattern's infobox, on the right side of the page.
+[Glider](https://www.conwaylife.com/wiki/Glider), [Blinker](https://www.conwaylife.com/wiki/Blinker) and [Block](https://www.conwaylife.com/wiki/Block) are some of the simplest patterns.
+[Gosper glider gun](https://www.conwaylife.com/wiki/Gosper_glider_gun) is an example of an infinitely growing pattern.

+Any programming language is okay.
+For a starter project, there is <https://github.com/luontola/tdd-mooc-new-js-project> from before, and <https://github.com/swkBerlin/kata-bootstraps> contains many other languages.

 ##### What to submit